 Plugins extend the functionality of WordPress.
 In this case, we want to convert our website into an e-store, and for that purpose, we need a few plugins.

 WooCommerce is a free plugin developed by WooThemes.
 WooCommerce provides us with a simple interface to configure our store.
-Adding products, setting the price, setting coupons and promotional prices, adding taxes and shipping methods and most importantly setting up payment gateways.
+Adding products, setting the price, setting coupons and promotional rates, adding taxes and shipping methods and most importantly setting up payment gateways.

 Many payment processors across the globe integrate seamlessly with WooCommerce.